 The Independent Person is someone at arm’s length from the Council who, in the event of an allegation of breach of the Council’s Code of Conduct, will be available to be consulted by both the Monitoring officer, and the Member who is the subject of the allegation, before a decision is made by the Monitoring Officer on an allegation.

-Wigan Council has appointed two Independent Persons owing to the fact that there may be conflicts of interest where both the Council and the subject member wish to consult them.
+Wigan Council has appointed three Independent Persons owing to the fact that there may be conflicts of interest where both the Council and the subject member wish to consult them.

 How to complain about a councillor